It is time for the Thrift Store Upcycle Challenge, and I made this DIY Chandelier Floor Lamp that I am in love with.

-This time I used two expected items to make this floor lamp but the beauty of this project is that it cost me $15 instead of $841 that I would pay at Restoration Hardware for a chandelier floor lamp.
+This time I used two expected items to make this floor lamp.
+The beauty of this project is that it cost me $15 instead of $841 that I would pay at Restoration Hardware for a chandelier floor lamp.

 I found the chandelier at my favorite thrift store and a few of the strands of beads had come loose but it was so simple to put back on.
 Thrift Stores always have floor lamps and most of the lamps would work for this project.
-The chandelier need to have a plug in cord to work.
+The chandelier needs to have a plug-in cord to work.

 I just recently got a spray paint shelter from HomeRight and I wish that I had this for the past 20 years.
-I am using a hanging clothes rack to hold my chandelier so that I can spray paint it.
-I sprayed the stand and the chandelier with one coat of primer and two coats of white paint.
-I choose to paint it white so that it would match my bedroom.
+Using hanging clothes rack works to hold my chandelier so that I can spray paint it. the chandelier is sprayed with one coat of primer and two coats of white paint.

 I slipped the chandelier over the floor lamp.